macchioni/macchioni.cc/content/blog/2020-02-02-noma-seafood-menu-2020-can-change-you.md

 ![start](https://macchioni.cc/images/vault/aoutnoma.jpg)

-On the night of February 21st I slipped a slice of Black Spanish Radish into the inside pocket of my suit.
+On the night of January 21st I slipped a slice of Black Spanish Radish into the inside pocket of my suit.
 I believe it has been sliced a few minutes before in front of me by a cook named Rebecca Raben and it was part of a sea snails salad, one of the best dishes I had that night at [Noma](https://noma.dk/) in Copenhagen, Denmark.
 One of the best I had in my life.

 Usually people who wants to remember a restaurant ask for a business card, take a ton of pictures, steal a fork.
 But what if you want to take with you a memory of the craftsmanship, the symbol of a cutting edge experience, the tangible matter shaped by an alliance of hearts, minds and hands?
 Well, the best I could do was keeping that fine slice of radish who has survived a japanese mandolin and now sits dried between the pages of my bojo.